-POLICY STATEMENT 1.0
+POLICY STATEMENT

-- 1.1 Failing to comply with established fire regulations may endanger the safety of all dormitory residents.
-Therefore, it is the policy of Grayson College to require dormitory residents to strictly observe fire prevention and emergency evacuation procedures. - 1.2 The following emergency evacuation procedures apply to all residents and guests and must be followed should smoke and/or fire be detected or the fire alarm be activated.
+Failing to comply with established fire regulations may endanger the safety of all Housing residents.
+Therefore, it is the policy of Grayson College to require Housing residents to strictly observe fire prevention and emergency evacuation procedures.

+The following emergency evacuation procedures apply to all residents and guests and must be followed should smoke and/or fire be detected or the fire alarm be activated.

-DEFINITIONS 2.0
+DEFINITIONS

-- 2.1 Primary Escape Route - Emergency exit doors at the end of each hallway. - 2.2 Secondary Escape Route - Inner common use stairwells. - 2.3 Designated Meeting Place - Assembly Area 9 (located in the parking low east of Viking Hall)
+Primary Escape Route

+Emergency exit doors at the end of each hallway.

+Secondary Escape Route

+Inner common stairwells.

+Designated Meeting Place

+P10 (located in the parking lot east of Viking Hall) and P20 (located in the parking lot east of Jones Hall).

-PRIOR TO EVACUATING THE DORMITORY ROOM 3.0
+PRIOR TO EVACUATING THE RESIDENCE HALL ROOM

-- 3.1 Place the back of your hand against the door, the knob, or the crack between the door and the door frame on the side with the hinges.
+Place the back of your hand against the door, the knob, or the crack between the door and the door frame on the side with the hinges.
 If it is hot, stuff a towel or other cloth material at the base of the door to prevent smoke from entering the room.
-Crawl to the window for escape or to signal for help. - NOTE: If you are two more stories above the ground, and are in imminent danger of losing your life withno foreseeable route of escape, jump only as a last resort. - 3.2 If the door is cool, brace yourself against it, turn your face away and open it carefully.
-If heat and smoke come in, slam the door, making sure it is latched and proceed as above. - 3.3 If no fire, heat or smoke is detected upon checking the door, prepare to evacuate through the nearest unobstructed primary or secondary escape route.
+Crawl to the window for escape or to signal for help.

+NOTE: If you are two more stories above the ground and are in imminent danger of losing your life with no foreseeable route of escape, jump only as a last resort.

+If the door is cool, brace yourself against it, turn your face away and open it carefully.
+If heat and smoke come in, slam the door, making sure it is latched and proceed as above.
+If no fire, heat or smoke is detected upon checking the door, prepare to evacuate through the nearest unobstructed primary or secondary escape route.

-4.0 EVACUATION PROCEDURES
+EVACUATION PROCEDURES

-- 4.1 Evacuate the building immediately.
-If possible shut the windows and close the room door upon leaving. - 4.2 All residents will leave the building by either the primary or secondary escape routes. - 4.3 Should a resident not be in the assigned wing when it is time to evacuate, he/she must evacuate with the wing that they are in at the time, and not return to their assigned room or area. - Upon evacuating, if smoke is encountered, crawl low (12 to 24 inches off the floor) to the nearest 4.4 unobstructed exit. - If the general building fire alarm has not been activated at the time of evacuation, activate an alarm by 4.5 pulling the nearest alarm pull station on your way out of the residence halls. - 4.6 The first person out of the primary or secondary escape route should prop the door open for ease of evacuation. - 4.7 Once all residents have evacuated, the emergency exit door should be closed, if safely possible.
+- Evacuate the building immediately.
+If possible, shut the windows and close the room door upon leaving. - All residents will leave the building by either the primary or secondary escape routes. - Should a resident not be in the assigned wing when it is time to evacuate, he/she must evacuate with the wing that they are in at the time, and not return to their assigned room or area. - Upon evacuating, if smoke is encountered, crawl low (12 to 24 inches off the floor) to the nearest unobstructed exit. - If the general building fire alarm has not been activated at the time of evacuation, activate an alarm by pulling the nearest alarm pull station on your way out of the residence halls. - The first person out of the primary or secondary escape route should prop the door open for ease of evacuation. - Once all residents have evacuated, the emergency exit door should be closed, if safely possible. - NEVER RE-ENTER A BURNING BUILDING or allow anyone else to do so.
+Once out, stay out and do not re-enter the building until the scene is safe and you are authorized to do so by an on scene public safety official. - After evacuation, all dormitory residents are required to meet with the Residence Hall Supervisor or other college official at the designated meeting place for their residence hall. - Residents are further required to remain at the designated meeting place until released by an authorized college official.